scholz-lab/GlowTracker/README.md

 - It is advisable to include lines homing your device at the beginning of your code to find its reference position to perform meaningful absolute position movements!

+- on Linux systems, accessing serial ports needs to be allowed for the user running the GUI.
+In Ubuntu and similar systems the user has to be added to the group 'dialout'.